hxj5/xcltk/README.md

 ## Installation

+### Install via pip (latest stable version)

 xcltk is avaliable through [pypi][pypi].
-To install, type the following command line, and add `-U` for upgrading:

 ```shell
 pip install -U xcltk
 ```

-Alternatively, you can install from this GitHub repository for latest (often development) version by following command line
+### Install from this Github Repo (latest stable/dev version)

 ```shell
 pip install -U git+https://github.com/hxj5/xcltk
 ```

-In either case, if you don't have write permission for your current Python environment, we suggest creating a separate [conda][conda] environment or add --user for your current one.
+In either case, if you don't have write permission for your current Python environment, we suggest creating a separate [conda][conda] environment or add `--user` for your current one.

 ## Manual